gschwend/gschwend/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: learning piano as an adult

-If you are looking for code, most of my work is open source and belongs to [LIneA's organization](https://github.com/linea-it) here on GitHub. 😉
+If you are looking for code, most of my work is open source and is available on [LIneA's organization](https://github.com/linea-it). 😉

 <div align="center">